On the Computational Complexity of Finding a Sparse Wasserstein Barycenter: Introduction

 When the measures $P_1, \ldots, P_m$ have a finite number of support points, we call them {\em discrete}.
 When the measures $P_1, \ldots, P_m$ are discrete, the Wasserstein distance is the aggregated squared Euclidean distance, a minimum instead of an infimum can be used, there may exist multiple barycenters, and all barycenters $\bar P$ are discrete \cite{abm-16}.

-We formally state the search for a barycenter of a discrete set of measures as follows, with the additional assumption that the support points in $\supp(P_i), i = 1, \ldots, m$, and their corresponding masses, as well as the weight vector $\lambda$, are rational. \\\\ {\bf Discrete Barycenter Problem}
+We formally state the search for a barycenter of a discrete set of measures as follows, with the additional assumption that the support points in $\supp(P_i), i = 1, \ldots, m$, and their corresponding masses, as well as the weight vector $\lambda$, are rational.
+The set of rational numbers $\Q$ is an appropriate choice to represent arithmetic computations. \\\\ {\bf Discrete Barycenter Problem}

 \textbf{Input:} Discrete probability measures $P_1, \ldots, P_m$ in $\Q^d$, weight vector $\lambda\in \Q^m_{+}$

 \textbf{Output:} Discrete barycenter $\bar P$ for $P_1, \ldots, P_m$ and $\lambda$. \\\\ Computing the transport cost $\phi(\bar P)$ of a barycenter $\bar P$ requires not only the support points and their masses, but also a {\em transport plan}: the support points in each $P_1, \ldots, P_m$ to which each support point in $\bar P$ transports mass, and the amount of mass transported.